andebraa/wind_power_analysis/README.md

 Attempts to read location elements in the user metadata.
 This info is written by the user themselves, so a lot of them are not valid locations, and simply 'the couch' or something similar.

 uses GeoText to identify actual place names, then uses nominatim to fetch the coordinates to these.
 Nominatim has a 1 request per second, meaning this takes a lot of time.

+In reading location data it would simply take too long to loop through tens of thousands of tweets.
+This script therefore manually assigns locations to Oslo, Bergen and Trondheim.
+In my case this reduces number of searches from 44 to 14 thousand.

+Produces csv with only norwegian and geolocated tweets with longitude and lattidude.

 ## trainingdata_maker.py ##